 That does not seem good enough to express how Easter should make us feel though, does it?
 Happy is good, but it fails to capture everything Easter means.
 How can we ever say enough?
 How can we articulate everything the Resurrection is and everything it represents, not only for us as believers, but for the entire world?
 The simple answer is, we can’t.
 We simply do not have the words.
 We do not have it in us to tell the story better than it has already been told.
 Scripture tells the story with words and images and power.
 It tells us of the bruised heel and the crushed head.
 The sinless lamb slain for the sins of the world.
 Powerful imagery that we cannot hope to top.

-So, instead of trying to do the impossible, we have chosen to simply add our voices to the throngs of past and present believers that have proudly proclaimed the joy of Easter.
+So, instead of trying to do the impossible, we have chosen to simply add our voices to the throngs of past and present believers who have proudly proclaimed the joy of Easter.
 We hope what little we have to contribute will be a blessing to you on this truly blessed Easter morning.

 I am astounded just as much by the incredibly long working of God’s plan of salvation as by the final culmination of the saving acts of Jesus.
 I have already talked in The Moral Essential of Being how there was a whole lot of time involved in the road to salvation before the death, burial, resurrection, and ascension of Christ.
 In fact, God said he was making plans before the world’s timeline even started.
 And when time did begin, Jesus was there and involved in that act of world creation.
 John 1:1-3 says the Word (Jesus Christ) was with God and was God in the beginning.
 And it wasn’t just Jesus who worked the centuries-long plan.
 The other two members of the trinity—God the Father and God the Holy Spirit—were also there and were equally as pivotal in the long work of salvation.